Working with brands globally to shape how they are seen and understood

 Not because the product is bad.
 But because what the brand stands for is unclear.

-Weak Branding Is an Invisible Tax on Revenue
+Poor Branding Is an Invisible Tax on Revenue

 Most businesses measure visible costs.
 They track advertising spend, software costs, payroll, and operational expenses.
 But weak branding creates hidden costs that rarely appear directly on financial statements.